persteenolsen/umbraco-13-starter-one/README.md

 - Hosting:Debug

+# Performance tuning / Eliminate Render-Blocking => Slow first Page load

+- Use Google Pege Speed

+- I optimized CSS and JS in the Master View

+- In web.config I added Rewrite Rule to force HTTP request to HTTPS

 # Sync your remote Prod changes to your local Dev

 Yor will need to commit the changes from the sqlite-wal file to sqlite.db at the Web Hotel before downloading to local Dev: